neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

 comments: true
 categories: [linux,csharp,mono]
 ---
+{% img left /images/logo/mono.png %}
 Previously I used to write a post about install and configure Mono on OS X Mountain Lion.
 On this post I want to summary what I did on Ubuntu.

 The details environment I use :

 1. Ubuntu 14.04 LTS
 2. Mono JIT compiler version 4.4.2